twl-dev/wdigital/README.md

 Welcome to [W Digital](https://www.wdigitalagency.com), your go-to partner for innovative digital marketing solutions.
 We help businesses grow online through data-driven strategies, cutting-edge technology, and creative expertise.
 Explore our services below to see how we can elevate your brand.
+This is the website buily by [Hugo](https://gohugo.io/) and hosted by Github Pages.

 ## Our Services:
 ### 1. Content Marketing Strategy